oslokommune/okctl/userdocs/src/index.md

 brew install oslokommune/tap/okctl
 ```

+### Shell autocompletion

+To get autocompletion in your shell working run `okctl completion -h` and follow the steps for your preferred shell.

 ## Getting started

 The following is a guide for how to create an environment that contains the elements described in